Royals vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Giancarlo Stanton and the New York Yankees will look to out-hit Michael Massey and the Kansas City Royals at Yankee Stadium on Saturday at 1:05 PM ET.
+The New York Yankees versus Kansas City Royals game on Sunday at 1:35 PM ET will showcase a pair of hot hitters in Giancarlo Stanton and Bobby Witt Jr..

-The favored Yankees have -250 moneyline odds to win against the underdog Royals, who are listed at +190.
-The over/under for the game has been set at 7.5 runs.
+The favored Yankees have -200 moneyline odds against the underdog Royals, who are listed at +165.
+The total is 9 runs for this matchup (with -120 odds to hit the over and +100 odds to go under).

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.